sonic-net/SONiC/doc/mgmt/gnmi/save_on_set.md

 #### Unit Test cases

 - No behavior change if the feature is not enabled.
-- A gNMI.Set() call should generate a signal to save ConfigDB.
+- A gNMI.Set() call should generate a message to save ConfigDB on the DBUS when enabled.

 #### System Test cases

 - A gNMI.Set() call should result in an update to the ConfigDB backup file.